tyoung3/sw/README.md

 to stream buffersize: 0 - black; 1-green; 2 0r more - orange.
 Coloring rules
 are not guaranteed to remain unchanged in future sw versions.

-The resulting image amounts to a Data Flow Diagram without datastores.  sw does not generate data storage access code.
-Currently, data storage code must be contained within a StreamWork component.
+The resulting image is an annotated Data Flow Diagram.

 Network Definition
 ------------------

-The network definition file consists of a list of streams(or dataflows); and may also contain subnet definitions, INCLUDE and PREFIX statements, and comments.
+The network definition file consists of a list of streams(aka dataflows); and may also contain subnet definitions, INCLUDE and PREFIX statements, and comments.

 INCLUDEd files are also network definitions which may in turn contain INCLUDE statements.
 Exceeding 100 levels of includes will